Steed's Rolls Royce -

 Unlike his cars in series 6, this one is not a vintage model, but a Rolls Royce Silver Cloud II.

-The Rolls Royce appears in a small scene of the series 1 episode Tunnel of Fear.
+The Rolls Royce appears in a small scene of the series 1 surviving episode Tunnel of Fear.

-Steed parked the car in front of Dr. Keels surgery (a building at Markham Square, SW3),and when Steed runs after his dog Puppy, Harry Black drives away with Steed's car.
+Steed parks the vehicle in front of Dr. Keels surgery (a building at Markham Square, SW3), and when Steed runs after his dog Puppy, Harry Black drives away with Steed's car.

 The car has a light color, it could be silver.
 Unfortunately one does not have a clear look at the license plate of the car.It ends with three numbers: 550, I would read the letters as MVD.